Preserving Git Histories when Migrating other Projects to your Nx Workspace

 Note that for these files, the file history of the standalone project will be not be present after merging.
 You would see all changes from resolving conflicts in the single merge commit, and any further back would simply be the file history of your workspace.

 If your standalone project was not an Nx workspace, it's likely that your migration work will also entail moving directories to match a typical Nx Workspace structure.
-You can find more information in the Overview page, but when migrating an existing project, you'll want to ensure that you use
+You can find more information in the Manual migration page, but when migrating an existing project, you'll want to ensure that you use

 git mv when moving a file or directory to ensure that file history from the old standalone repo is not lost!